stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/transition.md

 * a set of general partitions, available to all users: `normal`, `bigmem`, `gpu`, `dev`
-* owner-specific partitions, regrouping nodes boughts by PI groups
+* owner-specific partitions, regrouping nodes bought by PI groups
 * a global `owners` partition, to allow other owners to use idle nodes.
-* same backfilling and fairshare scheduling rules
+* same backfilling and fair share scheduling rules
 * similar limits on most partitions

 For more details, see the [Scheduler][url_scheduler] page.